Maestro (2023 film): Use of prosthetic

 Cooper's use of a large prosthetic nose to portray Bernstein, who was Jewish, was criticized by some as an example of "Jewface", following the release of photographs from the set of the film in May 2023 and the subsequent release of the trailer in August.
-The chief television critic of The Hollywood Reporter, Daniel Fienberg, criticized the casting of Cooper in a Twitter post, along with the British gentile Mulligan as a Costa Rican-Chilean converted Jew, as "a LOT of ethnic cosplay for one movie".
+The chief television critic of The Hollywood Reporter, Daniel Fienberg, criticized the casting of the non-Jewish actors Cooper and Mulligan in a Twitter post as "a LOT of ethnic cosplay for one movie".
 English Jewish actress Tracy-Ann Oberman wrote that if Cooper "can't [play the role] through the power of acting alone then don't cast him – get a Jewish actor".
 She felt that as Cooper had portrayed Joseph Merrick, a 19th-century British man who had severe facial deformities, without prosthetics, "then he should be able to manage to play a Jewish man without one".

 Bernstein's children defended Cooper's use of prosthetic makeup to portray him, stating that they worked with Cooper throughout the filmmaking process and that their "dad would have been fine with it".
 The Anti-Defamation League noted historical media portrayal of Jews as "evil caricatures with large, hooked noses" but said that "this film, which is a biopic, ... is not that".
 In September 2023, Kazu Hiro, who created the prosthetic, said that he was surprised by the criticism but was "sorry if [he] hurt some people's feelings".
 He added that "our only intention" was to portray Bernstein "as authentically as possible".

 The New Yorker published an essay defending the special effects make-up used by Hiro in the film and numbered him as among the top three or four special effects make-up artists of the past fifty years stating the film's background intentions as: "In the beginning, Hiro worked on a prosthetic treatment that was, in Cooper's words, 'totally Lenny'.
 But Cooper felt that it didn't look real.
 'We wanted to find a medium between Lenny and me', he explained, 'so we created this hybrid.'
 The most difficult years for Hiro to re-create were Bernstein's final ones.
 Even late in life, Bernstein was flirtatious.
 Cooper felt that the seventy-something Bernstein still needed to look a bit 'sexy'."

 Accolades

-With this film, co-producer Steven Spielberg extended his record for the most Best Picture nominations for an individual to 13.
 Bradley Cooper, who became the fifteenth person to direct himself to a Best Actor nomination for A Star Is Born (2018), has now become the fifth person to have done so more than once.